 ④ Prototyping and PoC (Proof of Concept)

-① Significance of Targeting the Market
+① The Significance of Targeting the Market

-・How is the product or service attractive to partners, consumers, or clients?
+• How attractive is the product or service to partners, consumers, or clients?

-② Clarifying Resource Status
+② Clarifying Resource Availability

 ③ Aligning Expectations

-④ Aligning on the Degree of Business Openness
+④ Aligning the Level of Business Openness

-⑤ Mutual cultural recognition
+⑤ Mutual cultural acceptance

 ・Are there any conflicts between our company’s culture and the partner’s culture?

-Dentsu Inc.'s Open Innovation Initiatives
+Examples of Dentsu Inc.’s Open Innovation Initiatives

 Dentsu Group Open Innovation Projects